AliAlwgde/StructStudentGrades/README.md

 # StructStudentGrades
 A simple c++ program that uses structs, loops, and conditions to collect data from the user about students and store/print them out again.

-# GradeCalculator
-A simple C++ program that asks for an X number of student grades, then calculates the average, greatest grade, and lowest grade,

 # About the Project
 This is a beginner friendly C++ project to assist in learning the basics of programming.
 It utilizes:
 - structs